kronotop/kronotop/README.md

 the most common Redis data structures is on the roadmap.
 Currently, Kronotop has already partial support for *String* and *Hash* data structures.

+## Support

+Please join [Discord channel](https://discord.gg/Nyy4Afpr) for instant chat or create an Issue or Discussion on GitHub.

+For invoiced sponsoring/support contracts, please reach out to me via *burak {dot} sezer {at} kronotop {dot} com*.

 ## Features